Appendicular And Axial Skeleton Quiz

 The skull is a complex structure protecting the brain.
 It's divided into two main parts:

 • Cranium: This bony box encases and protects the brain.
 It consists of several fused bones, including the frontal, parietal, temporal, occipital, sphenoid, and ethmoid bones.
 Each bone has specific features and contributes to the overall cranial structure.
-For example, the temporal bones house the inner ear structures.
+To give you an idea, the temporal bones house the inner ear structures.

 • Facial Bones: These bones form the framework of the face and include the mandible (lower jaw), maxillae (upper jaw), zygomatic bones (cheekbones), nasal bones, and others.
 The mandible is the only movable bone in the skull, allowing for chewing and speech.